Henry Cornish: Life

-On 30 January 1689 an act of parliament was passed reversing the attainder of Cornish.
+On 30 January 1689 an act of Parliament, the Reversing Henry Cornish's Attainder Act 1688 (1 Will. & Mar. c.
+16 Pr.) was passed reversing the attainder of Cornish.
 An account of Cornish's trial appeared in 1685; his last speech in the press-yard of Newgate was issued, together with the last words of Richard Rumbold.
 Remarks on the Tryal of Henry Cornish, an attack on the judicial procedure at the trial, was written by Sir John Hawles, solicitor-general under William III.